openharmony/docs/en/application-dev/quick-start/resource-categories-and-access.md

    ```
   > **NOTE**
   >
   > The HSP module name must be placed in the brackets ([]).
-If the **rawfile** directory contains multiple levels of folders, the path must start from the first level, for example, **\$rawfile('[hsp].oneFile/twoFile/icon.png')**.
+If the **rawfile** directory contains multiple levels of folders, the path must start from the first level, for example, **$rawfile('[hsp].oneFile/twoFile/icon.png')**.
 When **$r** or **$rawfile** is used for cross-HSP resource access, resource verification is not available at compile time, and you need to manually check that the target resources exist in the corresponding location.

 ### System Resources

-Apart from custom resources, you can use system resources to maintain a consistent visual style throughout your application. <!--Del-->For details about the system resource IDs and their values in different configurations, see [Resources](../../design/ux-design/design-resources.md).<!--DelEnd-->
+You can obtain the ID and configuration-specific values of colors, fonts, or other resources in [Resources](https://gitee.com/openharmony/docs/blob/master/en/design/ux-design/design-resources.md), obtain system icons in [HarmonyOS Symbol](https://developer.huawei.com/consumer/cn/design/harmonyos-symbol/), and further set the icon colors through [SymbolGlyph](../reference/apis-arkui/arkui-ts/ts-basic-components-symbolGlyph.md).

-During development, the usage of layered parameters is basically the same as that of qualifiers.
-To reference a system resource, use the "$r('sys.type.resource_id')" format.
-Wherein: **sys** indicates a system resource; **type** indicates the resource type, which can be **color**, **float**, **string**, or **media**; **resource_id** indicates the resource ID.
+To access system resources, use the "$r('sys.type.resource_name')" format, where **sys** indicates the system resource, **type** indicates the resource type, such as color, float, string, media, or symbol, and **resource_name** indicates the resource name.

 > **NOTE**
 >
 > - The use of system resources is only supported in the declarative development paradigm.
 >
-> - For preset applications, you are advised to use system resources.<!--Del--> For third-party applications, you can choose to use system resources or custom application resources as required.<!--DelEnd-->
+> - For preset applications, you are advised to use system resources.
+For third-party applications, you can choose to use system resources or custom application resources as required.
 >
 > - You can view the fonts for the system resources in the **system/etc/fontconfig.json** file.
 The default font is **'HarmonyOS Sans'**.